endurantgames/cosmiclegends/src/classes/monarch.md

 :::::::: {.ability-list .v5 } :::::::
 Bestow Citizenship

-:   You can make someone an honorary member of your home -- which also
+:   []{.move .hero}
-    bestows a boon upon them, possibly even a supernatural one.
+    As a move, you can make someone an honorary member of your home -- which also bestows a boon upon them, possibly even a supernatural one.

     Choose two of your Power Words.
 Until the end of the current Storyline, they gain those Words as Personal Power Words.